-The magnets on the back of the instrument can damage credit cards, hard driver, mechanical watches, pacemakers, defibrillators and other devices proven sensitive to magnetic fields.
-It is recommended to keep the instrument at a distance of at least 25cm away from these devices.
+The magnets in the back of the instrument can damage credit cards, hard driver, mechanical watches, pacemakers, defibrillators and other devices proven sensitive to magnetic fields.

+It is recommended to keep the instrument at a distance of at least 10" away from these devices.

-Read these information carefully and prepare appropriate safety action!
-To prevent any danger to personnel or other goods.
+Read information carefully and prepare safety appropriate action!

+To prevent any danger from personnel or other goods.
 Disobey of this manual may cause danger to personnel, the plant or the environment and may lead to liability loss.